 Sorry general business majors, but that’s just one of the eight points in this article about why you shouldn’t major in Business.

 You can learn business when you work in business.
 In fact, the only place to really learn business is to get a job.
 Every company operates differently, so how is some college course supposed to teach you “business”?
 It doesn’t even make sense.

 Reading about how business works in a textbook is not a marketable skill, and it will never get you a job.
 Sorry.

 On the other hand, a student can use his or her time in college to learn how to do accounting for a business.
 Maybe the student learns to write a computer program a business can sell.
+If you study something more specific, like business intelligence rather than just general business, you can learn to handle massive amounts of company data, a skill of increasing importance in the ever-advancing digital age.
+Visit this link for more information about getting a masters in business intelligence.
 Perhaps the student learns to design for a new plant that would make a business spend less money and produce more product.

 These are all skills.
 And they are all very valuable skills that businesses need.